I. WHAT IS ANALYTICS IN PEDAGOGY AND CURRICULUM?

 - Access to the Gardner Institute’s Gateway Course Success Analytics Inventory and historic data; this tool puts data into the hands of faculty and staff working to transform gateway courses.

 - Use of Gardner Institute predictive analytics models and dashboards that display outcomes that forecast the probability of success in a gateway course.

 - Ongoing support for building and scaling analytics capacity to use analytics in teaching through a face-to-face launch meeting and virtual community of practice.

-- Access to a web-based platform, ongoing process webinars, and resources and expertise on promising analytics and evidence-based teaching practices.
+- Access to a web-based platform, virtual communications, ongoing process webinars live or on-demand, and resources and expertise on promising analytics and evidence-based teaching practices.